Malcohol/BabelWires/README.md

 * abstractions for source and target formats (SourceFileFormat and TargetFileFormat)
 * an abstraction for processing data (Processor)
 * a data structure describing a graph of wired nodes (Project)
-* a versionable serialization system for projects, which writes human readable(-ish) and writable(-ish) files.
+* a version-aware serialization system.
 * a Qt-based application UI for manipulating projects.
 (Note: The underlying data management layer has no dependency on the UI or UI framework.)
 * a first-class concept of failure, allowing the project to cope with structural changes to the imported data.